-(a) Selecting Valuation Approaches and Methods.

-- (c) Adhering to the requirements of this Template or the applicable code or standard, and to other principles as applicable. - (d) Assessing the Reasonableness of the relevant information, interpretations, discussions and conclusions, forecasts, and parameters used in the Valuation. - (e) Adhering to the legal and regulatory requirements applicable to Valuations and Valuation Reports in the relevant jurisdictions. - (f) Statement that the named Valuer is responsible for the Valuation and the Valuation Report.
+- (a) Selecting Valuation Approaches and Methods. - (b) Ensuring that any Expert(s) assisting with the review of information and the Valuation are appropriately qualified and experienced, that their assistance is disclosed in the Valuation Report, and that their consents are obtained for any description of their assistance in the form and context in which it appears in the report. - (c) Adhering to the requirements of this Template or the applicable code or standard, and to other principles as applicable. - (d) Assessing the Reasonableness of the relevant information, interpretations, discussions and conclusions, forecasts, and parameters used in the Valuation. - (e) Adhering to the legal and regulatory requirements applicable to Valuations and Valuation Reports in the relevant jurisdictions. - (f) Providing a statement that the named Valuer is responsible for the Valuation and the Valuation Report.